-As shown in Figure 6-22 (Percentage of Unit Capacity and County Acreage by Education Domain Score), approximately 3.83.7 percent of the unincorporated county's total capacity to meet the RHNA is on sites in areas that score above the 75th percentile in the expected educational outcome, although 40.9 percent of the unincorporated county's land falls into this category.
-Approximately 7978.4 percent of lower-income units, 83.9-5 percent of moderate-income units, and 59.4 percent of above moderateincome units meeting accounting for -75.34.7 percent of the total RHNA capacity, are identified in areas with standardized test scores below the Education Domain 50th percentile score., While this generally includes areas with the highest concentration of socioeconomically disadvantaged students, including Bay Point, El Sobrante, Montalvin Manor, Vine Hill, and Pacheco, the integration of moderate- and above moderate-income unit capacity in these areas may have the potential to improve the educational outcomes.
+As shown in Figure 6-22-24 (Percentage of Unit Capacity and County Acreage by Education Domain Score), approximately 3.83.74.0 percent of the unincorporated county's total capacity to meet the RHNA is on sites in areas that score above the 75th percentile in the expected educational outcome, although 40.9 percentover one-third of the unincorporated county's land falls-scores into this category.
+Approximately 7978.4.77.2 percent of lowerincome units, 83.9 56 percent of moderate-income units, and 59.4-72.5 percent of above moderate-income units meeting accounting for 75.34.7.5 percent of the total RHNA capacity, are identified in areas with standardized test scores below the Education Domain 50th percentile score., While this generally includes areas with the highest concentration of socioeconomically disadvantaged students, including Bay Point, El Sobrante, Montalvin Manor, Vine Hill, and Pacheco, the integration of moderate- and above moderateincome unit capacity in these areas may have the potential to improve the educational outcomes.
 While the sites inventory does not necessarily locate units, at all incomes, near high-performing schools, the County has included the following actions to improve school quality near housing: